DilsherB/react-budget-calculator/README.md

   </li>
   <li>bootstrap</li>
   <li>React Material Icons</li>
+  <li>LocalStorage</li>
 </ol>

 ### Tech Stack <a name="tech-stack"></a>

-> Math Magicians is a web-app where you can perform basic calculations and can read quote about maths.
+> Budget Calculator is a web-app where you can Add, Update, Delete and Clear All the items you added.
+It also gives you facility to change currency as per your need.
+It shows you the total automatically at the bottom.
+For storing the items program is using localstorage.

 <details>
   <summary>Client</summary>